Door Access Reader Installation

 The door access reader is used for access control.
-A common application is bathroom door access.
+A common application is bathroom door access, but can also be used to control access to an employee only area.

 Parts